ForwardFeed/er-future-calc/README.md

 When I build my UI from the build, I'll do it using a subshell inside the ui/ folder and execute as it I was doing it with a shell or makefile script.

-### Code Style.
+## Code Style.

 For the rust part, keep it as it standart, it's great and important.

-For the typescript / javascript / vue / html part.
+For the typescript / ecmascript / vue / html part.
 I kinda don't care except that if you could use const keyword whenever possible.
 If I feel bored I may just do the effort myself of reformatting.

 I use 4 spaces as indentations, If you use 2 spaces as identations I don't really care,